What Is Math Intervention? A Comprehensive Guide To What It Is And 7 Best Math Intervention Practices

 4. Engaging instruction

 Often, students disengage with instruction if they struggle with the topic.
-Making math tutoring engaging can help boost student progress.
+Making lessons engaging can help boost student progress.
 Using technology, manipulatives, visuals and hands-on activities can help to promote student engagement.

-Providing students with meaningful, personalized math instruction helps to break down more complex concepts to help students grasp a better understanding of the topics they struggle with.
+Providing students with meaningful, personalized math instruction breaks down more complex concepts to help students grasp a better understanding of the topics they struggle with.

-If math tutoring is personalized, students will better relate concepts to real-life situations and engage with the learning.
+Students better relate to math tutoring when it is personalized to real-life situations and engages the learning.

 Third Space Learning’s one-on-one math tutoring is personalized for each student.
-Ongoing diagnostic assessments from highly qualified math specialist tutors allows personalized instruction in real time.
+Ongoing diagnostic assessments from highly qualified math specialist tutors allow personalized instruction in real time.

 5. Evidence-based interventions